 Eligibility Requirements

-In order to be eligible, Illinois CDL holders must:
+In order to be eligible, Illinois CDL holders are held to a higher standard than other drivers and must:

 - Be at least 18 years of age (21 years old for interstate driving)